coverclock/com-diag-diminuto/README.md

 ### Endpoints

-I have had unittest-ipc-endpoint fail because I had misconfigured the DNS resolver on an Uubutu-based test system to search "diag.com", and my web server configured to respond go "http.diag.com" in addition to "www.diag.com".
+I have had unittest-ipc-endpoint fail because I had misconfigured the DNS resolver on an Ubuntu-based test system to search "diag.com", and my web server configured to respond go "http.diag.com" in addition to "www.diag.com".
 This caused ```diminuto_ipc_endpoint()``` to resolve "http" (without the colon) to the IP address of my web server instead of the